Macrometacorp/docs/docs/photoniq/functions/index.md

 PhotonIQ Functions leverages the  [CLI tool](functions-cli.md) and [API](https://www.macrometa.com/docs/apiFaas#/) to facilitate serverless applications, offering the following key features:

-- **Multi-language support**: PhotonQ Functions offers the flexibility to write functions in popular languages/frameworks like Javascript, Rust and Next.js.
+- **Multi-language support**: PhotonQ Functions offers the flexibility to write functions in popular languages/frameworks like JavaScript, Rust and Next.js.

 - **Local to regional to global auto-scaling**: Automatically scales function instances based on workload demands, supporting both zero-to-N and 1-to-N scaling modes.
 This ensures optimal resource utilization and responsiveness to user and traffic pattern changes.